derekfountain/zx-spectrum-pico-interface-one/3d_print/README.txt

 which isn't connected to anything.
 (The rotary is mounted on the main board.)

-This means I need a duplicate board to sit on top, male connectors in the same places.
-LEDs and screen will mount on that.

-The screen can go where I like, the connector I currently have on the PCB isn't where the screen plugs in.
+LEDs, buttons and screen mount on the daughterboard which fits on top of the main board.

-I'd like a nice aluminium panel for the top surface, with drilled LED holes and screen print.
+There's a nice aluminium panel for the top surface, with drilled LED holes and screen print.
 These are cheap on JLC, just remember to turn off the testing.
-Round the corners, needs 2 or 4 screw holes.
-90mm wide, 40mm high.
+Round the corners, needs 4 screw holes in the corners.

+Any components needed on the daughterboard board can go on the underside.
+That will allow the aluninimum panel to lay on top.

 ADDITIONAL: I've done the aluminium plate, but I'm not sure how the red LEDs will look against the silver.
 Might as well make a black one as well so I can choose.

-ADDITIONAL: The PCB is now significantly smaller than the original.
-The plate I have is too big.
-Design is nice, but it needs reducing.

-Any components needed on the top board can go on the underside.
-That will allow the aluninimum panel to lay on top.

 Height, assuming Picos in header sockets, would be about 20mm from tip of pin on underside to top surface of Pico.
 The Spectrum is just over 30mm, so I'll make the case flush with the top of the Spectrum.

 From TomD: